-All Year 7 students and their families are invited to attend an informal BBQ in February of first term.
+All Year 7 students and their families are invited to attend an informal BBQ in February of the first term.
 This allows all members of the community to interact in a relaxed atmosphere.
-All members of the College Leadership Team, including the Student Leaders and their Mentor Group teacher are available on the evening to answer any questions families may have.
+All members of the College Leadership Team, including the Student Leaders and their Mentor Group teacher, are available on the evening to answer any questions families may have.

 In October all Grade 6 students attending South Oakleigh College in Year 7 will undertake a series of literacy and numeracy tests to assist in the planning for your child’s academic pathway.
-Results from these tests allows for your child’s teachers to plan effective teaching and learning strategies to ensure that they are challenged academically and supported in areas that are necessary.
+Results from these tests allow for your child’s teachers to plan effective teaching and learning strategies to ensure that they are challenged academically and supported in areas that are necessary.

 Monitoring of Students

 The student management team, together with the Wellbeing Team and the Assistant Principal meet regularly to discuss concerns with students and develop strategies in order to be able to assist them.
 Parents/Guardians may be notified via the College planner, a telephone call, via SMS or email or interview if deemed necessary.
 Parents are also encouraged to contact the Year 7 Mentor Group Teacher or their Head of House at any time should they have any concerns regarding their child’s progress.

 Each Year 7 class is allocated a mentor who provides the necessary support to every student and works with their class to enhance positive relationships and make strong connections with their peers.
 With assistance from the Student Wellbeing Team, the mentor provides support to every Year 7 student and deals with the day-to-day issues associated with life in Year 7.